LowIQCoder/SSAD/README.md

 Here's why you should try LLMRosalind:

 * Auto-generation of courses from sources with use of LLM
-* Graph representation of tasks
+* Graph representation of topics
 * An intuitive and beautiful interface

 <p align="right"><a href="#readme-top">⬆️</a></p>